How can we help you today?

 What happens if you don’t win the domain?

 Losing a backorder auction doesn’t mean your opportunity ends.
-Alternatives, such as exploring expired domain auctions, can help secure a viable domain.
+Alternatives, such as running anew search or exploring expired domain auctions, can help you secure a viable domain.

 Some services offer credit rollover, letting you apply your backorder fee toward a different domain attempt.
 Check your platform’s policy to understand what happens to your investment after an unsuccessful bid.

-The domain you lost may be relisted on a public auction platform where anyone can bid, not just backorder participants.
-You can still pursue it there, though competition typically increases in public auctions.
+The domain you lost may be relisted on public auctions where anyone can bid, not just backorder participants.
+You can still attempt to purchase it there, though competition typically increases in public auctions.

 Consider these alternatives if backordering doesn’t work:

-- Negotiate directly with the current owner if the domain doesn’t expire.
-Many domain owners are willing to sell domain names for the right price, especially if they’re not actively using them.
+• Negotiate directly with the current owner if the domain doesn’t expire.
+Many domain owners are willing to sell registered domain names for the right price, especially if they’re not actively using them.

-- Rebrand strategically by choosing a different domain extension or variations of your desired name.
-Sometimes a .net or .co extension works just as well for your business goals.
+• Rebrand strategically by choosing a different domain extension or variations of your desired name.
+When your first choice is unavailable, sometimes a .net or .co extension works just as well for your business goals.

 Common misconceptions about domain backorders